June-Skeeter/GEOB270_Lab1_2021S1/Content/Part1.md

   * This tutorial shows a few of the ways you can analyze geospatial data and see how different layers interact.

 ## Question 4)
-In your own words, what did Andy do to see how much invasive grass was located near campgrounds?
+How many campgrounds have invasive grass within 1500 meters?

+## Question 5)
+What tool is used to create this 1500 meter zone around the campsites?

 [Create points on a map](https://pro.arcgis.com/en/pro-app/latest/get-started/create-points-on-a-map.htm)
   * This tutorial shows how you can create a feature class and populate it with point features.

-## Question 5)
+## Question 6)
 What is the first step when creating a new point layer?